 In 1929, the year before his death, Col. Thompson bought Savarona, a 294-foot steam yacht built originally for Mrs. Thomas S. Cadwallader of Philadelphia.
 Perhaps not surprisingly, he rechristened her Alder.
 She is, sadly, a sort of emblem of his life.
 Thompson's widow kept Alder for a decade, selling her in 1940 to the Navy.
 She was then stripped of her luxurious fittings, camouflaged, armed, and reemerged as the gunboat Jamestown.
 Surviving the war in the Pacific Theatre, the former Jamestown ended her days as a tramp full of bananas.
 She foundered off the Cayman Islands in 1961.

 At about the same time the Jamestown settled onto the sea bottom, Seton was busy defacing the Thompson estate with insensitively sited new construction.
 By the mid-1980s, the college's previous optimism was dampened by falling enrollment and rising costs, and in 1989, Seton merged with Iona College in nearby New Rochelle.
 Maintaining two campuses soon proved impractical, however, and in 1993 Iona announced the imminent closing of the Yonkers campus.
 The following year, a handful of elderly Sisters of Charity, who had expected to live out their lives on the top floor of Alder Manor, were the last to go.
 The City of Yonkers bought the property in 1995, converted Seton/Iona's former classroom building into a public grade school called the Foxfire School, and left the mansion vacant.
 Vandalism ensued until 2000, when an Irish cultural organization called Tara Circle bought the mansion and the view wrecking dormitory on 5.8 acres for $1.2 million.
 Since then, Tara has struggled to do the work of the angels and hold Alder together as best it can.
 The goal is to ultimately convert the house into a center of Irish arts and education.
 For the time being, they're scraping by on income from weddings, events and photo and film shoots.
-On September 16, Tara will host an Open House at Alder Manor to celebrate the mansion's centennial.
-Put it on your calendar.
 If you need more information, or want to book a photo shoot or a wedding, call them at 914.964.8272.